Unidocs1/sphinx_repo_manager/content/about/_index.md

 * **Guild Services** [coming soon]

   This service provides a way for users to come together into a permanent social group with social ranks and positions and special communication channels.

-* **Economy Services** [coming soon]

-  The economy services provides a virtual economy system enabling products to build rich experiences where users can buy and trade items amongst eachother and/or Non-Player Characters (NPCs).